scottdware/panco/README.md

   panco [command]

 Available Commands:
-  example     Create example CSV files for import reference help        Help about any command logs        Retrieve logs from the device and export them to a CSV file
+  devices     Device specific functions such as exporting data from Panorama or local firewalls example     Create example CSV files for import reference help        Help about any command logs        Retrieve logs from the device and export them to a CSV file